Official Information Act requests

 The Official Information Act

 The Official Information Act (OIA) is an important part of New Zealand's constitutional framework.
-The OIA allows New Zealanders to have access to information that enables their participation in their democracy and hold governments and Public Sector agencies to account.
+The OIA allows New Zealanders to have access to information that enables their participation in their democracy and hold governments and public sector agencies to account.

 You can ask for:

-• reasons for decisions made about you;
+• reasons for decisions made about you (see section 23 of the OIA)

 • internal policies, principles, rules or guidelines